JureHudoklin/trimesh_visualize/README.md

 # trimesh_visualize
-A wrapper for trimesh that simplifies vosualization.
+A wrapper for trimesh that simplifies visualization.